 THE STORY SO FAR

-Primary school in Kenya and Uganda is free but secondary school fees, as well as the cost of boarding, uniforms, books and equipment, are not affordable for those living in slums – typically a daily income for these families will be less than one dollar.
+Primary school in Kenya and Uganda is free but secondary school fees, as well as the cost of boarding, uniforms, books and equipment, are not affordable for those living in slums – typically a daily income for these families will be a few dollars or less.
 This means talented students are unable to fulfill their full potential and make a difference to their communities and the wider world by continuing their education.

 Hatua was set up in 2011 to help break this cycle of deprivation.
 By working with primary schools in some of the most challenged areas of Nairobi and Kampala, and with secondary schools with a proven ability to place students in leading universities, Hatua gives students the opportunity to build a brighter future.